jube-home/aml-fraud-transaction-monitoring/docs/Concepts/Logging/index.md

 output (stdout) and standard error (stderr) streams, as Docker containers are designed to emit logs through these streams by default.
 This allows Docker's default logging driver, json-file, to capture and store the logs in JSON format on the host machine.
 Henceforth, the ConsoleAppender is instantiated in all instances.
+It is also highly unlikely that a container will have write permissions without convoluted and unsupported changes to either the Dockerfile or Docker Compose.

 Given the absence of the Log4NetConfigFileLocationName environment variable, or failure to deserialize and instantiate the logger with that configuration XML serialisation file data, the software will programmatically create a